South Korean Company Sells Kim Jong Un Beauty Masks, Spurring Criticism

 5149 is advertising the masks with slogans such as, "All hail moisture for all women of the North and South!" and "Should we now go over the border with a whitened face?" according to The Washington Post.

-An Instagram video promoting the masks appears to mock news broadcasts in North Korea, and begins with the announcement, "Breaking news!
+An Instagram video promoting the masks appears to mock news broadcasts in North Korea, beginning with the announcement, "Breaking news!
 A nuclear bomb explodes on the face."

 Some South Korean skin care experts aren't impressed.
 Irene Kim, co-founder of a medical tourism company, said, "A few years ago, North Korea was the largest threat to our country ...
 Kim Jong-un was seen as a dictator and a tyrant who would stop at nothing to disrupt world peace, now he's become the face of a popular face mask," reports The South China Morning Post.